remix-run/react-router/docs/hooks/use-submit.md

 ### Opting out of serialization

 Sometimes in a client-side application, it's overkill to require serialization into `request.formData` when you have a raw JSON object in your component and want to submit it to your `action` directly.
-If you'd like to opt out of serialization, you can pass `encType: null` to your second options argument, and your data will be sent to your acton function verbatim as a `payload` parameter:
+If you'd like to opt out of serialization, you can pass `encType: null` to your second options argument, and your data will be sent to your action function verbatim as a `payload` parameter:

 ```tsx
 let obj = { key: "value" };